-Campho-Phenique is an over-the-counter medication used to treat cold sores and insect bites.
+Campho-Phenique is an over-the-counter medicine used to treat cold sores and insect bites.

 Campho-Phenique contains both camphor and phenol.

-The combination is found in Campho-Phenique.
-(However, camphor and phenol may be found separately in other products.)
+Both camphor and phenol are in Campho-Phenique.
+However, camphor and phenol may be found separately in other products.

 - Irregular breathing